deepsky1d/ai-interactive-learning-prompt/README.md

 - Model-specific tuning
 - Example sessions from topics not covered yet

+NOTE: This is a starting structure, not a finished product.
+Different people learn differently — change the rules, add modes, cut what you don't need, feel free to tweak prompt as per your needs.
+It's meant to be edited.

 Open a PR or an issue with what you changed and why.

 ## Licence